1888 Indian Head Penny Value Checker: Errors List & No Mint Mark Worth

 2. How do color designations (RD, RB, BN) affect the value of my 1888 Indian Head Penny?

-An MS65 Brown (BN) specimen sells for approximately $575, while the same grade in Red-Brown (RB) reaches $1,250, and full Red (RD) examples command $1,700—nearly triple the Brown price.
+At MS65, Brown sells for approximately $575, Red-Brown reaches $1,250, and full Red commands $1,700—nearly triple the Brown price for the same grade.

 3. How rare are 1888 Proof Indian Head Pennies compared to regular strikes?

-Proof values begin at $1,012 for PR60 RD and reach $9,500 for PR66 RD specimens.
-A specific PR66 example realized $15,275 at Heritage Auctions on October 27, 2014, demonstrating consistent auction demand at the top of the proof grading scale.
+Proof values start at $1,012 for PR60 RD and reach $9,500 for PR66 RD.
+A PR66 example realized $15,275 at Heritage Auctions on October 27, 2014.

 4. What is the highest price ever paid for a standard (non-error) 1888 Indian Head Penny?